bngoy/bngoy/README.md

 <!--
 **bngoy/bngoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-### I'm Bertrand,

-I am a software engineer interested in close-to-hardware projects (os, kernel, microprocessors, ...), parallelism (preemptive/multi-core systems, ...), and safety-critical software (fault-tolerance, fail-safe, real-time, ...).
+I'm Bertrand, a software engineer interested in close-to-hardware projects (os, kernel, microprocessors, ...), parallelism (preemptive/multi-core systems, ...), and safety-critical software (fault-tolerance, fail-safe, real-time, ...).

 Here are some ideas to get you started: